BSC-ES/pyhanami/docs/source/Methodology.md

 where $R_0$ is the maximum correlation that can be achieved by the model, taken as $R_0=1$.

-Since models usually underestimate the amplitude of the ISO, the PCs can be adjusted before computing the above quantities by scaling them with the ratio of the ISO amplitude between simulations and observations, defined as
+Since models usually underestimate the amplitude of the ISO, the PCs can be adjusted before computing the above quantities by scaling them with the **PCs' amplitude ratio** ($\alpha$) between simulations and observations, defined as

 $$
 \alpha = \frac{\overline{\lVert\text{PC}_{\text{MJO}}^{\text{sim}}\rVert} + \overline{\lVert\text{PC}_{\text{BSISO}}^{\text{sim}}\rVert}}{\overline{\lVert\text{PC}_{\text{MJO}}^{\text{obs}}\rVert} + \overline{\lVert\text{PC}_{\text{BSISO}}^{\text{obs}}\rVert}}.